xmtp/docs-xmtp-org/docs/pages/intro/faq.md

 Messages are stored for as long as the user decides to keep them.
 However, encryption keys are regularly rotated.

-### What are the costs of XMTP message storage and retrieval?
+### What are XMTP message storage and retrieval costs?

 Messages are stored off-chain on the XMTP network, with all nodes currently hosted by Ephemera.
 Ephemera currently absorbs all message storage and retrieval costs.